Site Description

 Why is the Port Doing this Cleanup?

-The Port is performing a remedial investigation to support cleanup action, if needed, at the T-115 Site.
-This work is being performed under an Agreed Order between the Port, The Boeing Company (Boeing), and the Department of Ecology (DOE).
+As the current property owner, the Port is partly responsible for addressing contamination at the site.
+The Port is performing a remedial investigation to support cleanup action, if needed, at T-115 Plant 1.
+This work is being performed under an Agreed Order between the Port, The Boeing Company, and the Department of Ecology (Ecology).

-The T-115 Site is located along the LDW, which is a Superfund site with cleanup being led the U.S. Environmental Protection Agency.
-As part of source control efforts by Ecology, the Remedial Investigation will determine whether the T-115 Site could be a source for contamination to the LDW.
+T-115 Plant 1 is located along the LDW, which is a Superfund site with cleanup being led the U.S. Environmental Protection Agency.
+As part of source control efforts by Ecology, the Remedial Investigation will determine whether the T-115 is a source of contamination to the LDW.
 The Superfund cleanup will enhance the health of the LDW for Tribes and community members, support the local economy, and provide a healthier habitat for fish and wildlife.

 Status